 The entire line system is formed from individual lines, which are sewn and looped at both ends.
-The single line levels are connected over a special hoop technology (the "handshake" loop) to prevent a weakening of the core and a loss of strength.
+The single line levels are connected over a special hoop technology ("handshake") to prevent a weakening of the core and a loss of strength.
 The lines and stitching are subject to rigorous production controls, to ensure high and consistent manufacturing quality.